gideonoludeyi/bookstore-api/slides.md

 ---

-# Overview
+# Outline

-- What is a RESTful API?
+- What is an API?
-- How does HTTP work?
+- What is HTTP?
+- Characteristics of RESTful APIs
 - Examples of RESTful APIs
 - Designing our custom API
 - Conclusion